phstc/phstc.github.com/_posts/2014-11-29-sqs-to-the-rescue.md

 In the code above if `do_something` raises an exception, the message will become available again as soon as its `visibility_timeout` expires, so other workers will be able to re-attempt the message.

-This behaviour will also cover in case your process or server crashes.
-Basically if you don't call `sqs_msg.delete`, the message will become available again no matter what :)
+This behavior will also cover in case your process or server crashes.
+Basically, if you don't call `sqs_msg.delete`, the message will become available again no matter what :)

 ## Dead Letter Queues